Portuguese Camino de Santiago

 Elevation (gain/loss):

 The first part of this final stage passes through delightful woodland.
-Once in the Santiago suburbs, you’ll see the cathedral and city in the distance.
+Once in the Santiago de Compostela suburbs, you’ll see the cathedral and city in the distance.
 Descend through hamlets to cross the River Sar before steadily climbing towards your destination.

 Accommodation: 3-star hotel